 Your SWOT analysis is an important part of your strategic planning, as it provides you with the information you need to build on what you’re doing well and address the areas in which you’re not so great.
 It’s essentially a formalized way to get a clear picture of where your business stands.

 When you learn how to write a business plan SWOT analysis, you’re also able to identify potential threats and overcome them, as well as put your finger on any core competencies that require work.
 Think of it as a business self-critique.

 Boost Your Business Knowledge With Flexible OCA Training

-There’s much to learn when you’re running your own business, however with flexible online training from OCA to assist you, you get to add to your knowledge when it suits you.
-For instance, our How to Write a Business Plan Certificate is CPD-approved, modular and video-based, meaning that it’s mentally stimulating and easy to arrange your learning around your obligations.
+There’s much to learn when you’re running your own business; however, with flexible online training from OCA to assist you, you get to add to your knowledge when it suits you.
+For instance, our How to Write a Business Plan course is CPD-Endorsed, modular and video-based, meaning it’s mentally stimulating and easy to arrange your learning around your obligations.

 However, if you’d like to know more about our full range of online short courses that cover in excess of 20 different industries, visit us today at www.onlinecoursesaustralia.edu.au.
-Alternatively, to speak to us about anything else, give us a call on 1300 611 404 and we’ll do our utmost to give you the answers you need.
+Alternatively, to speak to us about anything else, give us a call at 1300 611 404, and we’ll do our utmost to give you the answers you need.